wikimedia/mediawiki-skins-Metrolook/README.md

 |`$wgMetrolookTileN`<br>Where `N` is between 5 to 10. | | `$wgMetrolookTile5 = true;`| `$wgMetrolookTile5 = false;` |
 |`$wgMetrolookURLN`, `$wgMetrolookImageN`<br>Where `N` is between 1 to 6. |  | `$wgMetrolookURL1 = link of website;`<br>`$wgMetrolookImage1 = image link;`| |

-## Mobile desgn

-To test out the new mobile desgn please visit https://github.com/paladox/Metrolook/tree/test

-It is in preview meaning there will be bugs and problems.
-Please report any bugs or suggestion for the desgn.

 $wgBartile is now used to disable the default tiles or enable them so you can have the default tiles or set your self one.

 $link and $picture were removed in favour of using $wgMetrolookBartile and $wgMetrolookURL1 and $wgMetrolookImage1